Genome Engineering

-This 4-week research experience provides hands-on training in molecular biology techniques performed in research and development, pharmaceutical, and biotechnology laboratories.
+The genome engineering research experience, designed for high school and undergraduate students, provides hands-on training in molecular biology techniques performed in research and development, pharmaceutical, and biotechnology laboratories.
+Through hands-on training, students will grow more familiar with research methodology, scientific instrumentation, and biotech lab spaces.

 Participants will acquire and demonstrate knowledge and skills in bacterial cloning, genomic and plasmid DNA isolation, PCR, restriction digest, and gel electrophoresis as well as experimental design and execution.
-Students will use classic techniques as well as use cutting-edge technologies such as CRISPR and TcBuster™ to edit cellular genome.
+Students will learn classic techniques as well as cutting-edge technologies such as CRISPR and TcBuster™ to edit cellular genome.

 For High School and Undergraduate Students